BracoZS/GlobalHotKeysRX/README.md

 ```
 ### Known issues

-It does not work with some known Windows shortcuts like 'alt + tab' or 'win + e'.
+It does not work overwriting some known Windows shortcuts like 'alt + tab' or 'win + e'.